abhisheksgumadi/deep-q-learning/README.md

 Navigation.ipynb - the main notebook
-agent.py - defines the Agent that is being trained model.py - defines the PyTorch model for the Deep Q Network
+agent.py - defines the Agent that is being trained model.py - defines the PyTorch model for the Deep Q Network checkpoint.pth - is the final trained agent that has been trained to get atleast a reward of 13 points over 100 consecutive episodes
 ```

 Please follow the code in Navigation.ipynb to train the agent